About the Artist

 Zaneta’s work has been presented in spaces such as the Brooklyn Museum, Los Angeles Natural History Museum, the Climate Imaginarium on Governor’s Island, and featured on WKNY Radio Kingston.

-Zaneta currently serves as the inaugural, environmental artist-in-residence at Marydell Faith and Life Center at Hook Mountain in Nyack, NY.
+Zaneta currently serves as the environmental artist-in-residence at Marydell Faith and Life Center at Hook Mountain in Nyack, NY.

 To learn more about follow them on IG @soundartmagic, or listen to their sound Substack, Moon Pool.